joemoore/labs-practices-site/content/practices/_index.md

 ---
-title: "Labs Practices"
+title: "Practices and Workshops"
-linkTitle: Labs Practices
+linkTitle: "Practices and Workshops"
 description: >
   Over the past 30 years, [Pivotal and Pivotal/Tanzu Labs](https://en.wikipedia.org/wiki/Pivotal_Labs) have developed an invaluable collection<br/>
   of lean, user-centered, agile practices and workshops.<br/><br/>